Keeping medicines affordable

 It is only the medicine itself that is put on hold; all other parts of the patient’s treatment, including hospital admission, are still covered by health insurance.

 Reducing the cost of expensive medicines

-The Minister of Health, Welfare and Sport (VWS) wants to know why some medicines are so expensive (in Dutch).
-She believes people have the right to know what their health insurance premiums are being spent on.
-Drug pricing will be high on the minister’s agenda during the Dutch EU Presidency in 2016.
+The Minister of Health, Welfare and Sport (VWS) wants to know why some medicines are so expensive.
+People have the right to know what their health insurance premiums are being spent on.

-Health insurers provide cover for the cheapest version of a drug
+Health insurers provide cover for the cheapest version of a medicine

-Most health insurers only provide cover for the cheapest version of a registered medicine.
-These cheaper medicines, which are sometimes called generic drugs, have the same active ingredient as the branded drug.
+Most health insurers usually only provide cover for the cheapest version of a medicine containing the same active ingredient as the branded drug.
+This is referred to as preferential policy.
 By using cheaper versions of the same medicine:

-- and patients pay the lowest price for medicine that falls under their excess.
+- and patients pay the lowest price for the medicine if it falls under their excess.